 Criminal charges for the 5 suspects include Criminal Profiteering, Money Laundering, Conspiracy to Commit, Possession of Stolen Property, and Organized Retail Theft, all felony charges in the state of California.

 Executing a Strategy During the Pandemic

-“With information gathered during the height of the COVID pandemic the CVS team in partnership with law enforcement were then able to identify additional ORC team members, make initial arrests, build intelligence, gather evidence, and construct a case that culminated in the last few days,” he says.
+“With information gathered during the height of the COVID pandemic the CVS team in partnership with law enforcement were then able to identify additional ORC team members, make initial arrests, build intelligence, gather evidence, and construct a case that culminated in the last few days,” he said.
 “We really need to give credit to the hard work of our team and our exceptional law enforcement partners.
-This really came down to executing the plan, and they did a terrific job.”
+This really came down to executing the plan, and they did a terrific job,” explained Dugan.